How to check if your email has been leaked

-Check whether your email address appears in any known data breach — free, no signup, your email is never stored.
+Find out in about two seconds whether your email has been leaked in a data breach — what was exposed, and what to do about it.
+Free, no signup, and your email is never stored.

 Your email is checked and immediately discarded.
 Nothing is stored.